ulrichoke/k8s/README.md

   request: ${admin_csr_base64}

 ```
-Depending on k8s installation you may need to use this defintion instead (please check version documentation):
+Depending on k8s installation you may need to use this defintion instead:

 ```
 apiVersion: certificates.k8s.io/v1beta1